Undergraduate Teaching Approach

 Graduate Teaching Approach

-A lot of my advising and mentoring occurs in the Inequality Lab, a research and training laboratory that investigates the dynamics of social inequality and trains the next generation of inequality scholars.
+A lot of my advising and mentoring occurs in the Inequality Lab, a training laboratory at the Stone Center for Inequality Dynamics that investigates the dynamics of social inequality and helps train the next generation of inequality scholars.
 The lab opened in the fall of 2017 to support the study of social inequality, its change across time, and its maintenance across generations.